solalgaillard/COVIDBot/README.md

         # - 9 - a - Stupid meaningless sentences get kept
         # - 9 - c - Investigate Paywall for NYT, do I need a new Login?
     #TODO - 10 - Label more Data for better SVM accuracy
+    #TODO - 11 - Review better AIML, especially around the notion of precedence.
+        # It is bloated right now and I am pretty certain a huge amount is not
+        # even accessible.
 ---
 ### Remarks: